Impacts of Data Splitting Strategies on Parameterized Link Prediction Algorithms: Methods

 \section{Methods}

 To characterize the biases introduced by different data splitting strategies, we propose a unified framework that directly quantifies the performance differences caused by test information leakage.
 This framework compares the performance differences between the two strategies on a common evaluation set, ensuring the fairness.
 Given a network $G(\mathcal{V},\mathcal{E})$, this framework is designed according to two principle: (1) nested partitioning with a consistent test set, and (2) a unified partition ratio.
 Specifically, both the two-set and three-set splits are evaluated on an identical test set, ensuring that any observed performance difference can be attributed solely to the partitioning strategy.
 If we denote $E_T$, $E_V$, and $E_P$ as the training, validation, and test link sets $(\mathcal{E}=E_T \cup E_V \cup E_P)$, respectively, and $E_T’$ as the training set used in the two-set split.
 Under the two-set split, the training set $E_T'$ is first extracted from the link set $\mathcal{E}$ and the remaining links are designated as the unified test set $E_P$.
 Subsequently, we further divide $E_T'$ into the training set $E_T$ and the validation set $E_V$, as required by the three-set split, such that $E_T' = E_T \cup E_V,\quad E_T \cap E_V=\varnothing,\quad E_T \cap E_P=\varnothing,\quad E_V \cap E_P=\varnothing$.
+In the precedure of link splitting, we preserve the connectivity of the training network $G(\mathcal{V},E_T)$.
+More specifically, we will resplit the links if the current splitting results in a disconnected training network.

 To further control the randomness introduced by data splitting, a proportional parameter $\rho \in (0,1)$ is introduced to ensure consistent relative sizes across the subsets.
 In the three-set split, the proportions of the training, validation, and test sets are set as $(1-\rho)^2 : (\rho - \rho^2) : \rho$, which guarantees $ |E_T| : |E_V| = (|E_T| + |E_V|) : |E_P| = (1-\rho) : \rho$.
 Accordingly, for the two-set split, the partition satisfies $|E_T'| : |E_P| = (1-\rho) : \rho, \quad |E_T'| = |E_T| + |E_V|$.
 Through these two principles, both $E_T$ and $E_V$ are strictly derived from $E_T'$, and their relative sizes are uniformly controlled by the parameter $\rho$, which maintains consistency across different networks and sampling strategies.
 By eliminating discrepancies in sample proportions and reducing the impact of random partitioning, this nested scheme allows performance differences to accurately reflect the intrinsic effects of the partitioning strategy itself.